shastings1/shop/syrups/vanilla.md

 ### Step 4

-- Store syrup in an airtight container for up to two weeks.
+- Store syrup in an airtight container for up to ten weeks.